Quuxplusone/hexx/HACKING.md

 For backpacks, the second byte should be set to the "backpack number" (see below).
 For empty slots, both bytes should be set to "0x00".

+Each "shop item" is encoded in a single byte, for the item type.
+There is no "quantity" byte; instead, all stackable items are available in infinite quantities, and otherwise there's an implicit quantity of "1".
+Each shop contains a maximum of 7x4x2 = 56 items.

 Locations are encoded as 2-byte little-endian quantities.
 Each square of the dungeon map is divided into four quadrants for the purposes of item location.
 The quadrants (northwest being upper left) are encoded in the high-order 2 bits of the little-endian quantity: